WhatsApp Business API Pricing Explained (2026): Per-Message Rates After July 2025 Change

 Quick answers to what people ask most.

-- Meta has four conversation categories: Marketing (promotional messages, $0.025/conv in US), Utility (transactional like order confirmations, $0.015/conv in US), Authentication (OTPs, $0.0135/conv in US), and Service (customer support, customer-initiated, cheapest).
+- Meta has four template categories: Marketing (promotional messages, most expensive), Utility (transactional like order confirmations, about $0.0034/message in US), Authentication (OTPs, cheapest paid category), and Service (customer support, customer-initiated, free within 24h window).
 Rates vary by country.

-- Key strategies: (1) Maximize the 24-hour service conversation window -- reply within the window to avoid needing a new business-initiated conversation.
+- Key strategies: (1) Maximize the 24-hour free service window -- reply fast so customers don't need a new paid template to re-engage.
 (2) Use utility templates instead of marketing templates where possible.
-(3) Focus on inbound-first strategies where customers message you, triggering the cheaper service conversation rate.
+(3) Focus on inbound-first strategies (click-to-WhatsApp ads give a 72-hour free window).
 (4) Choose a BSP with no per-message markup.

 Keep reading